We use cookies

 Imagine this scenario: the founders collaborate with a CTO on a contractor basis for six months, build trust, agree to bring them on full-time, and decide on a 10% shareholding.
 The shares are issued, but two months later, the CTO leaves after a disagreement.
 In such a case, the business has no mechanism to reclaim the shares.

-To mitigate this risk, founders have several methods to allocate equity.
+To mitigate this risk, founders have a number of methods to allocate equity.

 Methods of Allocating Equity